-The sequence of actions in the Concept phase may vary slightly depending on the selected procedure option: scalar, MOS, or SOS.
-Specifically, for MOS and SOS, certain steps from the Design phase must be performed concurrently with the Concept phase.
-This section starts with a general introduction to the DPSIR framework within mDSS, followed by an overview of the Catalogue of DPSIR Indicators and the Catalogue of Options.
-It then provides a detailed explanation of the steps users need to follow for each procedure option.
+The sequence of actions in the Concept phase may vary slightly depending on the chosen procedure option: Scalar, MOS, or SOS.
+For MOS and SOS, certain steps from the Design phase must be carried out concurrently with the Concept phase.

 The DPSIR Framework